Purpose of Petitions

 By petition a student may be permitted to substitute one course for another in meeting a requirement, to waive a particular requirement or have it modified in some way, or to include in his/her program something that is not provided for in the published curriculum.
 Petitions are a shared responsibility between the advisor and the student.
 It is the student’s responsibility to seek out the syllabus and course description for the course being petitioned and with the advisor ensure that all of the proper documentation has been provided on the petition.
 Petitions must receive final approval from the general education committee, the related department head, and/or the director of student advising services depending on the type of petition.

+General Education petitions must be completed in their entirety and submitted to your primary advisor/college’s advising center.
 When petitioning courses to meet UT General Education requirements, the below petition must be reviewed by the general education committee.
 The process can take several weeks to complete since the requests require committee review.

 For major or minor substitutions, please complete the appropriate form below in its entirety and submit to 332 Bailey Education Complex for initial review.
 Faculty and/or department head approval is often required.
 All petitions receive a final review from the director of student advising services and, if approved, are entered into DARs.

 Click here to complete the CEHHS petition form.
 An example is provided below.

 If you no longer have the original syllabus for a course you wish to petition, you can 1.) try contacting the instructor for the course directly via phone or email, or 2.) contact your previous institution and ask to be connected to the department which housed the course.
 Many departments will keep copies of syllabi or a master syllabus for a class on file.